iay/shibboleth-idp-docker/README.md

 Docker has got a fair bit better at doing this itself over time, but you may still want to run this once in a while to clear out dead wood.

-## Service Integration

-I used to include a `service` directory with service integration scripts for use with `upstart` and `systemd`.
-I have removed these as I no longer use them myself.

 ## OpenSSL Tips

 You will often find that you have keys and certificates in a format other than the one you'd like.
 Here are